 The Quetzal Education Research Center (QERC) is SNU's research facility in the heart of the Talamanca Mountains of Costa Rica.
 QERC experiences, both semester long and shorter term experiences provide students with opportunities to study biology, ecology, environmental sustainability, Spanish, Central American history and culture, and creation care.
 Students who attend the QERC spring program will enjoy time spent hiking on the over 20 miles of trails and exploring the nearly 1,000 acres of preserve, conducting research under the mentorship of a faculty mentor, participating in community life with local residents, as well as traveling throughout the country to Costa Rica's national parks, world class ecological research centers, and typically one additional Central American country (Panama or Nicaragua depending on conditions).
-Facilities include a laboratory facility equipped to conduct various types of biological and ecological research, and a separate facility providing housing, dining, recreational, and classroom spaces.
+Facilities include a laboratory facility equipped to conduct various types of biological and ecological research, and a separate facility equipped to conduct various types of biological and ecological research, and a separate facility providing housing, dining, recreational, and classroom spaces.